DATA PRIVACY STATEMENT

 Caring students are empathic, and principled.
 They take responsibility for self, others and the environment around them.
 They are committed to service.
 They learn strategies to overcome impulsiveness and manage their emotions.
 They build and develop relationships.
 They manage and resolve conflict.
 They act as responsible digital citizens.
 They consider how they can share their skills to help their peers.
 Caring students take a stand for diversity, equity, inclusion and justice.

-Our Definition of Learning
+Our Definition of Learning and Learning Principles

 Learning is a lifelong and active process of inquiry in which the learner constructs new meaning about themselves and the world around them by connecting prior knowledge with new information and experiences.
 Learners’ knowledge, conceptual understanding, skills and attitudes develop and deepen over time.
 Learning is demonstrated when learners apply, transfer, and adapt their learning to new situations and problems in original ways.